 taking Closed towards a greener future.

-our headquarters and warehouse in Hamburg have been climate-neutral since 2018.
-We try to lower our carbon footprint where we can.
-We compensate for emissions that cannot be avoided by supporting climate protection projects.
-From autumn/winter 2021, our A BETTER BLUE jeans are climate-neutral products.
-And in the next few years we will make our entire production climate-neutral.
+Our headquarters and warehouse in Hamburg have been climate-neutral since 2018.
+We try to lower our carbon footprint where we can and compensate for emissions that cannot be avoided by supporting climate protection projects.
+Since autumn/winter 2021, our A BETTER BLUE jeans have been climate-neutral products.

-recycled cotton and recycled elastane are part of A BETTER BLUE, saving even more water and chemicals.
-We use a special Lyocell fiber, consisting of a wood component and 30 per cent recycled cotton waste.
-And our insulation material 3M™ Thinsulate™ Recycled Featherless Insulation contains recycled loose-fill fibers.
+To save resource, we incorporate recycled materials: recycled cotton and recycled elastane are part of A BETTER BLUE.
+Our insulation material 3M™ Thinsulate™ Recycled Featherless Insulation contains recycled loose-fill fibers.
 Some of our jackets come with a Thermore® Ecodown® filling, made of 100 per cent recycled PET bottles.
 We also use recycled polyester, recycled nylon and recycling-cashmere.

-we care about animals – and have stopped using fur in 2014.
-We joined the Fur Free Retailer network by the animal organisation Four Paws in 2021 to make our promise more official.
-We also signed Four Paws’ Brand Letter of Intent to officially call for a mulesing-free wool industry – and it is our goal to guarantee that our wool or wool mix yarns and fabrics are mulesing-free.
-We started using vegan logo patches for our A BETTER BLUE jeans in 2020.
-The patches are made of Jacron instead of leather.
-We also introduced the Approved Vegan seal by the animal rights organisation PETA to denote our products without any animal-origin constituents in our online shop.
+Closed has stopped using fur in 2014.
+We joined the Fur Free Retailer network by the animal organisation Four Paws and signed Four Paws’ Brand Letter of Intent to officially call for a mulesing-free wool industry – and it is our goal to guarantee that our wool or wool mix yarns and fabrics are mulesing-free.
 We do not use angora or down at all.

 Where we produce our collections: